-The ongoing interest that members of the greater Western Port Community have shown has also been extremely beneficial to the Authority in understanding community views and attitudes.
-The Authority will continue to work closely with the community and interested groups to foster an open and transparent dialogue as the port expansion project continues.
+I would also like to acknowledge the many positive interactions and assistance provided by the Hastings community.
+The Authority will continue to work closely with the community and interested groups to foster an open and transparent dialogue as the port enters its next phase of development.